 - 2 cups buttermilk (sour cream can be substituted)

 - 1/3 -1/2 box of raisins (large box)

 2. Combine flour, baking soda, salt, baking power, and sugar.
 Mix well.

-3. Cut up the stick of butter into small squares; using a pastry blender add in the butter flour mixture to form a coarse meal consistency.
+3. Cut up the stick of butter into small squares; using a pastry blender or fork add in the butter to the flour mixture.
+Blend until coarse meal consistency.